obsidianmd/obsidian-help/en/Obsidian Web Clipper/Variables.md

 ## Schema.org variables

 Schema variables allow you to extract data from [schema.org](https://schema.org/) JSON-LD on the page.
+Schema.org data can also be used to automatically [[Obsidian Web Clipper/Templates#Schema.org matching|trigger a template]].

 - `{{schema:@Type:key}}` returns the value of the key from the schema.
 - `{{schema:@Type:parent.child}}` returns the value of a nested property.